d2osborn/Power-Outages/README.md

 My model will predict the energy consumption of an area.
 This will be a regression problem, as the goal is to predict a continuous variable, which is the electricity consumption in a given area.
 The response variable that I'm going to predict is `TOTAL.SALES`, which represents the total electricity consumption in an area measured in megawatt-hours (MWh).
 I chose this variable because it directly reflects the amount of electricity consumed, which is crucial for energy companies to plan for supply, distribution, and infrastructure needs.

-The metric that I will be using to evaluate my model is
+The metric I am using to evaluate the model is Mean Absolute Error (MAE) because it provides a clear interpretation of the average prediction error and is less sensitive to outliers compared to Mean Squared Error (MSE) and R<sup>2</sup>.

 This is a regression problem.
 The goal is to predict a continuous variable, which is the electricity consumption in a given area.